Driving down from Denver, the Arkansas River finally comes into view in Johnson’s Village, the intersection between highway 285 and highway 24.

 Go Slow - Take time to notice what's around you, what insects are buzzing about near the river, the color and temperature of the river, and the clouds building off in the distance.

-Forget Your Down Jacket - When the sun went down, I dawned all the layers and wrapped myself up in a MS018 Utility Blanket.
-I longingly thought of my MSW001 Down Jacket hanging uselessly at home in my closet.
+Forget Your Down Jacket - When the sun went down, I donned all the layers and wrapped myself up in a blanket.
+I longingly thought of my Mountain Standard Down Jacket hanging uselessly at home in my closet.
 Avoid the suck and bring yours.

 Put All Your Eggs in One Basket - Spring recreation in Colorado always involves meteorological uncertainty.
 You just might get rained off the route, or blown off the water.
 Don't let this ruin your day!
 Have a backup plan.
 There's always another way to enjoy the RIMBY landscape, whether that means soaking in a hot spring, exploring another tiny mountain town, or just sipping beers in the car at the campsite, watching the storm pass and playing cards.